code100x/job-board/README.md

 ## Description

 Job Board is a platform designed to connect employers with potential employees.
 Employers can post job listings, and job seekers can apply for these positions.
 The application ensures a seamless and efficient job search and hiring process.

-## Features

-- **User Registration and Authentication**: Secure and easy registration and login for both employers and job seekers.
-- **Job Listings Management**: Employers can create, update, and manage job listings.
-- **Job Applications**: Job seekers can browse listings and apply directly through the platform.
-- **Profile Management**: Users can create and update their profiles with relevant information.
-- **Search and Filter**: Advanced search and filtering options to find the perfect job or candidate.

 ## Technologies